emiri0903/furima-40191/README.md

 | user                 | references | null: false, foreign_key: true |

 # Association

-- belongs_to :user
+- belongs_to :item
-- belongs_to :shipping
+- has_one :shipping
-- has_many :items